olivercreativeworks/spreadsheet-tables/README.md

 //Throws 'Range not found' error SpreadsheetApp.getRange('Tasks[Status]')
 ```
-The goal of this script is to make the above call to a table reference work.
+The goal of this script is to allow you to use a table reference to refer to your Google Sheet.

 ## Solution
 This script lets you use table references to reference ranges of a Google Sheet.